JUB-Yoush/home/src/routes/blog/books1.md

 Give your secrets away, cite your sources.
 My site is a horrible rip-off of the design made by [Quinn Ha](https://www.quinnha.xyz/), a student from McMaster who's site I found on LinkedIn.
 As far as applying the books lessons about "stealing" I did a pretty bad job, I've added a few of my own touches but I'm still looking for ways to break away from the similar mold and make something genuinely mine.

 Thanks for making an inspiring site Quinn.

+(edit: Additionally, I've spoken to Quinn recently through a mutual friend.
+He's cool with me plagerizing his site 😳.
+I'll make it less Quinn-y with time.)

 But back to the advice-